 Summary

-On April 24, 2024, a ‘Rights for Nature’ motion was submitted to the Nijmegen city council in the Netherlands that calls for recognizing the rights and legal personality for Nature.
+On April 24 2024, a ‘Rights for Nature’ motion was submitted to the Nijmegen municipal council that calls for recognizing the rights and legal personality for nature within the city.
 The motion takes into account that “the recognition of rights for nature entails a society in harmony with nature, where people and nature form one inseparable whole with the ecosystem; Granting legal personality to nature can improve attention to and protection of our natural environment and stimulate innovative approaches to sustainability”

 1) To include in the environmental vision that Nijmegen recognizes that nature in all its life forms has rights and that its interests must be represented;